TejaswiParuchuri/GestureRecording/README.md

   * Download Xampp and install it in the system
-  * Place the give upload_Video.php file in xampp->htdocs folder
+  * Place the given upload_Video.php file in xampp->htdocs folder
   * start xampp_start.exe and then xampp_control.exe
   * Once Xampp controller starts start the apache sever